oscarojling/odin-recipes/README.md

-The aim with this project is to create a basic recipe website.
-To do it I'm gonna be using my knowledge from earlier chapters in "The Odin Project", where I have learned to make the basic structure.
+The goal of this project is to create a simple recipe website.
+To achieve this, I will apply the knowledge I gained from previous chapters of "The Odin Project," where I learned how to build the basic structure.